List of Fear the Walking Dead characters: Charlie

 Sometime during the outbreak, Charlie's parents were killed, and they turned in front of her, scarring her deeply.
 Later, Charlie was found by Ennis and was recruited to join the Vultures.
 She is accountable for Nick Clark's death but understood her mistake and is forgiven and accepted by the group.
 Charlie often uses her skills to get into hard-to-reach places, forming a bond with Alicia Clark and Daniel Salazar in particular.

 In season 7, Charlie joins Strand's Tower as part of an infiltration mission and falls in love with one of Strand's young Rangers Ali.
 However, while on a mission together, Charlie is exposed to a lethal dose of radiation, believed to be alpha particles from the radioactive walkers, and she develops terminal radiation sickness.
 Furthermore, Ali is murdered soon afterwards by Howard for his betrayal.
 Charlie's condition is shown to be rapidly deteriorating, leaving her bedridden soon after she first gets sick and with June and Grace predicting that she only has a few weeks left to live at most.
 When Daniel enters the Tower, it is his bond with the dying Charlie that helps to finally snap him out of his delusions.
 Daniel promises to take care of Charlie for the little time that she has left, being there for her in the way that he couldn't be for his own daughter.

+In season 8, Charlie is believed by Daniel to have died due to the seven years that have passed and her illness.
+However, she is later revealed to be still and with Luciana's group of truckers.
+Charlie explains that, unlike June at the Tower, PADRE had what they needed to successfully treat her illness.
+Charlie is reunited with Madison Clark for the first time since the destruction of the Dell Diamond baseball stadium and after learning that no one had told her about Charlie's role in Nick's death, personally confesses to his murder.
+A furious Madison has to be restrained from attacking Charlie and sends her on a suicide mission to kill Troy Otto, but finally relents and forgives the girl after learning that Charlie had had Nick's body dug up and cremated, recognizing that Charlie had really been just a scared little girl who deserves forgiveness for her actions.
+However, Charlie is captured by Troy and, in order to remove Troy's leverage over Madison, commits suicide, sacrificing herself to protect PADRE.
+Her death devastates everyone, Daniel and Luciana in particular, who blame Madison for it.